This post is part of the “Donning a Cape” mini-series, a series of posts about families who are making a difference for orphans around the world.

 I read about Bekah’s integration with the four other superheroes their family already had in their home, and how she, who had barely been introduced to a car seat, jumped right into the hiking/camping/adventure-seeking mix with reckless abandon, even despite congenital heart conditions that should have theoretically slowed her down.

 I fell in love with this little superhero who this family told repeatedly was their girl “forever and ever and ever.”

 And I sobbed as I followed Erin’s journey through Bekah’s complicated heart surgery that, three weeks later, ended in a farewell here on Earth and a homecoming up in Heaven.

 There were and are no words to describe the way my heart grieved for this family’s loss.
 I couldn’t even fathom losing Superhero 3, who was the same age and had been in our family for the exact same amount of time as their superhero, and I couldn’t stop weeping for this family who had just lost the little girl I knew they felt like they had loved since the beginning of time.

-In a feeble effort to try and comfort this family who I felt so connected to by our military and adoption experiences, I wrote Erin, who I had never met but whom I dearly loved from reading her honest, vulnerable and heart-felt blog posts, a snail mail letter.
+In a feeble effort to try and comfort this family who I felt so connected to, I wrote Erin, who I had never met but whom I dearly loved from reading her honest, vulnerable and heart-felt blog posts, a snail mail letter.
 I prayed that somehow the prayers of a fellow adoptive mama with an eight-months-home Chinese angel might comfort her in the loss of hers.

 Erin, whose strength and joy in the deepest trial of her life both moved and motivated me to REMEMBER WHY we were called to care about orphans, then friend requested me on Facebook.
 And right away, as we began messaging and participating in one another’s lives, she became a REAL friend — one I knew I’d have for life.